rocky-jaiswal/my_blogs/source/2012-09-22-rails_on_only_jvm.html.markdown

       username: SA
       password:

 Use a similar setup for test and production DBs and we have a Rails app that needs nothing but a JVM to run.
+Package your gems inside the Rails app for Production and if need be "warble" the app or just use Puma / Torquebox.
 Problem solved!